 “For Paxlovid, it is currently approved for use in all adult patients and authorized in pediatric patients who are 12 years or older who weigh at least 88 pounds,” said Dr. Choi.
 “Molnupiravir is only authorized in adult patients who are 18 or older because molnupiravir has potential to affect bone and cartilage growth, which can be detrimental to the pediatric population.”

 “Paxlovid was found to reduce the proportion of people with COVID-19 related hospital admission or death by about 88% compared to the placebo treatment arm,” said Dr. Choi.
 “And that is for those patients who received the treatment within five days of the onset of symptoms.”

 “The second medication, molnupiravir, has a lower efficacy rate compared to Paxlovid,” she said.
 “The rate of reduced hospitalization or death was about 30% compared to the placebo group.”

 “Both of these oral antivirals are used only for treatment of patients who have confirmed COVID-19 infection,” said Dr. Choi.
 “These are not for any prophylaxis—either as a pre-exposure or post-exposure—and are only for treatment of symptoms.”

-“Even with COVID-19 infection, the EUA for these two medications really only covers those who are non-hospitalized, symptomatic adults who have mild to moderate COVID-19 illness” and who are at high risk for progression to severe COVID-19, including hospitalization or death, she said.
+“Even with COVID-19 infection, these two medications really only cover those who are non-hospitalized, symptomatic adults who have mild to moderate COVID-19 illness” and who are at high risk for progression to severe COVID-19, including hospitalization or death, she said.